revaturelabs/interviewquestions/Python/Python-Exception Handling/Exception Handling.md

 ---

-25.Why to use else block with try?
+25.Why should we use else block with try?

 <details><summary><b>Show Answer</b></summary>